-This paper progress the synthesis of conversational speech, from the viewpoint of work carried out on the analysis of a very large corpus of expressive speech in normal everyday situations.
-With recent developments in concatenative techniques, speech synthesis has overcome the barrier of realistically portraying extra-linguistic information by using the actual voice of a recognisable person as a source for units, combined with minimal use of signal processing.
-However, the technology still faces the problem of expressing paralinguistic information, i.e., the variety in the types of speech and laughter that a person might use in everyday social interactions.
-Paralinguistic modication of an utterance portrays the speaker's affective states and shows his or her relationships with the speaker through variations in the manner of speaking, by means of prosody and voice quality.
-These inflections are carried on the propositional content of an utterance, and can perhaps be modelled by rule, but they are also expressed through non-verbal utterances, the complexity of which may be beyond the capabilities of many current synthesis methods.
-We suggest that this problem may be solved by the use of phrase-sized utterance units taken intact from a large corpus.
+This paper describes a recent attempt to define expressiveness in the context of speech synthesis.
+With concatenative techniques, we have overcome the barrier of portraying extra-linguistic information in speech synthesis, by using the actual voice of a recognisable person as a source for units, but we still face the barrier of expressing the variety in the types of speech that a person might use in everyday social interactions.
+Paralinguistic modification of an utterance portrays the speaker's affective states and shows his or her relationships with the speaker through variations in the manner of speaking, by means of prosody and voice quality.
+These inflections are carried on the propositional content of an utterance, and can perhaps be modelled by rule, but they are also expressed through non-verbal utterances, the complexity of which may be beyond the capabilities of current synthesis methods.

-Keywords Expression, Affect, Emotion, Social Interaction, Non-Verbal, Speech Synthesis, Conversation, Laughter
+Keywords: Communication, Expression, Affect, Emotion, Social Interaction, Non-Verbal, Speech Synthesis, Human-Interface Technology

-1 Introduction
+1. Introduction

-The computer synthesis of natural-sounding speech has been a goal of computer scientists and speech technologists for more than half a century [1, 2], yet neither linguists nor phoneticians have yet achieved a comprehensive definition of the full range and variation of speech as a means of human communication and social interaction.
+The computer synthesis of speech has been a goal of computer scientists and speech technologists for more than half a century (1; 2), yet neither linguists nor phoneticians have yet achieved a comprehensive definition of the full range of variations and uses of speech as a means of human communication and social interaction.

-Most research into human language has been based on the analysis of written texts, and even when spoken language has been considered, it has been treated either as a 'system of sounds' or as a 'media-transformed' version of text, to be analysed in written form through the use of transcriptions.
-This is understandable, since the technology for recording and analysing oral interactions has until recently been both expensive and lacking in portability.
-As a result, 'speech' is not well understood from the standpoint of 'communication'.
+Much of the research into human language has been based on the analysis of written texts.
+When spoken language has been considered, it has been treated either as a system of sounds or as a media-transformed version of text; to be analysed in a written form through the use of transcriptions.
+This is understandable, since the technology for analysing oral interactions has until recently been both expensive and lacking in portability.
+'Speech' is not well understood from the standpoint of 'communication'.

-Similarly, conversation analysis has a long history of research, but again, in the majority of cases, it is the (usually cleaned-up) texts of the conversations that have formed the basic material for study.
-The actual sounds of the speech and their prosody have been considered as of secondary importance to the content; i.e., What you say has been treated as more important than How you say it; but whereas this may well be the case for information announcements, it is rarely so for casual conversational interactions, where phatic communion is as important as propositional content, if not even more so.
+Similarly, conversation analysis has a long history of research, but again, in the majority of cases, it is the texts of the conversations that has formed the basic material for study.
+The actual sounds of the speech have been considered as of secondary importance to the content.
+What you say has been treated as more important than how you say it; but whereas this may well be the case for formal announcements, it is rarely so in casual interpersonal interactions, where phatic communion is as important as propositional content, if not even more so.

 More recently, we find many comprehensive resources of spoken material available to researchers, thanks largely to the efforts of the speech recognition community to provide training material for their statistical engines.
-In the early days of speech recognition research the emphasis was more phonetic - categorising the basic speech sounds by use of Hidden Markov Models, and using triphone-contexts to define elemental phones, to be interpreted in conjunction with the use of a language model, in order to convert sound sequences into words for recognition.
-Prosodic variation in speech was considered irrelevant and largely ignored, because the technology provided word candidates regardless of the speaker-specie or utterance-specie variations.
-The texts could be understood without resource to prosodic knowledge, which was thought to function primarily as a support for syntactic and semantic information already encoded in the text.
-Directed-speech, rather than casual conversation, was the norm in such research so the social uses of speech prosody were not realised.
+In the early days of speech recognition research the emphasis was more phonetic - categorising the basic speech sounds by use of Hidden Markov Models, and using triphone-contexts to define elemental phones to be interpreted in conjunction with the use of a language model in order to convert sound sequences into words for recognition.

+Prosodic variation in speech was largely ignored, because the technology provided word candidates regardless of the speaker-specific or utterance-specific variations.
+The texts could be understood without resource to prosodic knopwledge, which was thought to function primarily as a support for syntactic and semantic information encoded in the text.
+Directed-speech, rather than casual conversation was the norm in such research.